About CORA

 Who we are

-CORA comes from the Spanish word "Corazón", meaning heart.
-We arose out of a need for inner healing in the world.
-We seek to spread the mood enhancing, heart opening magic of real chocolate in the United States.
-But... those that produce cacao can't easily sell in the US because cacao is grown in what we now call Central and South America.
+But... those that make (our) cacao can't easily sell in the US because they're in Guatemala.
 If the farmers are growing cacao using generations of knowledge... who's helping this medicine spread to the US!?
 As a distributor of cacao, we offer the highest quality ceremonial grade cacao to people looking to heal.
 In being a vehicle for the spread of cacao in the US, we help generate value for small farming communities in Guatemala.

 Mission & Vision